-Dr. Janet Baldwin Anderson, ACC, is a Takoma Park, Md.-based coach, specializing in mindfulness, self-mastery, and the development of personal and professional effectiveness.
+Dr. Janet Baldwin Anderson, ACC, is a Takoma Park, Maryland-based coach, specializing in mindfulness, self-mastery, and the development of personal and professional effectiveness.
 As an adjunct faculty member for Fielding Graduate University, Janet teaches online courses in evidence-based coaching theories.
 Recent activity includes chapters on mindfulness and on assessment in “The Handbook of Knowledge-Based Coaching: From Theory to Practice” (Jossey-Bass, 2011).
 Janet is a practicing artist, photographer and writer; a longtime practitioner of yoga and meditation; and a beginning practitioner of tai chi.

 Mindfulness & The Process of Change